Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of Partial Transpose

-RD would like to thank Andreas Winter for many inspirational discussions on the potential gap between the regularized Rains' bound and the asymptotic relative entropy of entanglement.
+RD would like to thank Andreas Winter for inspirational discussions on the potential gap between regularized Rains' bound and asymptotic REE.
+The authors also thank Jonathan Oppenheim and Martin Plenio for their helpful comments.
 This work was partly supported by the Australian Research Council under Grant Nos.
 DP120103776 and FT120100449.

 \widetext